mkima-derrick/note-app/README.md

 # note-app
-a simple note application written in Python.
+A simple note application written in Python utilizing Tkinter.